Privacy Notice

 You have the following rights under current data protection rules in relation to your personal information:

 • The right to rectification – a right to require us to correct any mistakes in your personal information.
+This might be because the personal data is inaccurate or incomplete.

 • The right to erasure – a right to require us to delete your personal information in certain circumstances, for example, where there is no good reason for us to continue holding it, or where you have exercised your right to restrict our use of your personal information.